 Lesnar threw Rollins back into the ring and delivered three straight German Suplexes before the bell even rang.
 Rollins used a low blow to change momentum and hit a trio of Stomp finishers to get the upset win.
 A clean win here means that Lesnar will finally step away from the ring to focus on his rumored UFC against Daniel Cormier in August.

-Finally, the Universal Championship will be on Raw on a weekly basis and truly, that is all that matters.
+Finally, the Universal Championship will be on Raw every week and truly, that is all that matters.
 Rollins is the top guy on Raw and will finally see feuds for Raw’s top prize defended regularly on T.V. and monthly pay-per-views.

 AJ Styles def.
 Randy Orton